vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

    deployment strategies and topologies.
 There are likely some very useful and interesting tactics in their approach though.
 1. [Influx Helm charts]
+1. [Awesome Operators List] - an "awesome list" of operators.

 ## Sales Pitch